The other day, the SCSI harddisk in the IBM PS/2 P75 failed – just after I had done a fresh install of PCDOS, Windows 3.11 and OS/2 Warp.

 I have a spare BlueSCSI device around which I used via a 34->50pin adapter in the Macintosh Portable until I replaced it with one made specifically for this machine, so I decided it would probably be a good fit for the IBM and gave it a try.

 Generally, the BlueSCSI is a nice, fool proof device – load it with disk images following a certain naming convention and you should be fine.

-Not so in the IBM PS/2 – while it sees the drive presented as SCSI ID 0, LUN 0 with 976MB capacity, it also sses an unknown device on each of the other six LUNs.
-Since there were no disk images for LUNs other than 0, the IBM wouldn’t know what to do with them an err out.
+Not so in the IBM PS/2 – while it sees the drive presented as SCSI ID 0, LUN 0 with 976MB capacity, it also sees an unknown device on each of the other six LUNs.
+Since there were no disk images for LUNs other than 0, the IBM wouldn’t know what to do with them an error out.

 Skipping the error with F1 let me boot DOS from a floppy-disk only to discover that FDISK would crash when trying to access the SCSI disk.
 Adding more disk images didn’t help either because this BlueSCSIs firmware doesn’t accept more than one additional LUN per ID, so still six of them showing up as unrecognized.

 I guess this could be fixed with a firmware patch for the BlueSCSI, however reprogramming it requires some special tools that I don’t have, so it will wait for a use in another computer.